nicolasBeucher/mamba-image/branches/blackMamba/src/addons/realtime/readme.txt

  * SDL library version 2.0.3(or later) for visual C++ (you can find it at www.libsdl.org)
  * The stdint.h and inttypes.h header files for visual C++ (which is not shipped by Microsoft, don't ask me why).
-You can find it at http://msinttypes.googlecode.com/
+You can find them at http://msinttypes.googlecode.com/
  * FFmpeg builds for Windows. you can find them at http://ffmpeg.zeranoe.com/builds/ or visit www.ffmpeg.org (These builds are under GPL)